ruurdk/redis-kind/README.md

 By default, this set of scripts will set up a fully functioning Redis [Active-Active database](https://redis.io/active-active/) distributed over 2 Redis clusters running on seperate vanilla/community k8s clusters deployed in [kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker).

+## Requirements

+A single Linux - Debian 12 or Ubuntu 24 - host with enough resources (see at the bottom for validated configurations).
+Some tools and OS tuning is required.
+Run the prereqs/install-fresh script and Reboot.

 ## Getting started quickly

-- Provision a single Linux host with enough resources (4 vCPU and 16GB of RAM should do) - tested on Debian and Ubuntu.
-- As prereqs, make sure you have Docker, kind and kubectl installed, and tune the OS if needed (see the prereqs folder for some helper scripts).
 - Run the create-all.sh script.
-- Wait ~5 mins.
+- Wait 5-10 mins depending on the hardware.
 - Run the testlink.sh script to test connectivity (A/A) at the database level.
 Note: if some tests fail, allow some minutes for the deployments to fully stabilize.

 ## Stopping quickly

 Run the delete-all.sh script.

 ## What it deploys